AlmaIbrasimovic/NET-Developer-Assigment-NEW/README.md

 * After that, under the folder `Migrations`, couple `.cs` classes will be created
 * Finally, run the application

 When creating migration, make sure that `Microsoft SQL Server Management Studio` is running.
+If everything is finished without errors, you should see database named `BlogDatabase` under your databases folder.